OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 SHOWBACK_ONLY_RUNNING = "no"
 ```

-For showback the CPU and memory cost are counted if the resource is reserved on host.
-That includes also `poweroff` and `suspend` state, when the VM is uploaded to the host, the resources are reserved, but VM is not running.
+For showback the CPU and memory cost are counted if the resource is reserved on Host.
+That includes also `poweroff` and `suspend` states, when the VM is uploaded to the Host, the resources are reserved, but VM is not running.
 If you wish to count resources only for runnning VMs, set parameter `SHOWBACK_ONLY_RUNNING = "yes"`, default is `no`.
-The disk cost is always counted in `poweroff` and `suspend` state as the VM image is already uploaded to the host.
+The disk cost is always counted in `poweroff` and `suspend` states as the VM image is already uploaded to the Host.

 <a id="oned-conf-xml-rpc-server-configuration"></a>

 ## XML-RPC Server Configuration

-- `MAX_CONN`: Maximum number of simultaneous TCP connections the server will maintain
+- `MAX_CONN`: Maximum number of simultaneous TCP connections the server will maintain.
-- `MAX_CONN_BACKLOG`: Maximum number of TCP connections the operating system will accept on the server’s behalf without the server accepting them from the operating system
+- `MAX_CONN_BACKLOG`: Maximum number of TCP connections the operating system will accept on the server’s behalf without the server accepting them from the operating system.
-- `KEEPALIVE_TIMEOUT`: Maximum time in seconds that the server allows a connection to be open between RPCs
+- `KEEPALIVE_TIMEOUT`: Maximum time in seconds that the server allows a connection to be open between RPCs.
-- `KEEPALIVE_MAX_CONN`: Maximum number of RPCs that the server will execute on a single connection
+- `KEEPALIVE_MAX_CONN`: Maximum number of RPCs that the server will execute on a single connection.
 - `TIMEOUT`: Maximum time in seconds the server will wait for the client to do anything while processing an RPC.
-This timeout will also be used when a proxy calls to the master in a federation.
+This timeout will also be used when a proxy calls to the master in a Federation.
 - `RPC_LOG`: Create a separate log file for XML-RPC requests, in `/var/log/one/one_xmlrpc.log`.
 - `MESSAGE_SIZE`: Buffer size in bytes for XML-RPC responses.
 - `LOG_CALL_FORMAT`: Format string to log XML-RPC calls.
 Interpreted strings: